-Compared to the USA and the UK, the cost of education in Australia is lower.
-As a matter of fact, Australia is known for providing high-quality education to international students at excellent values.
-Apart from self-financing, some of the universities are also known for generous scholarships which cover most of the expenses they might incur during their stay.
+Compared to the USA and the UK, the cost of education in Australia is competitive.
+As a matter of fact, Australia is known for providing high-quality education to international students at excellent value.
+Apart from self-financing, some of the universities are also known for generous scholarships which cover most of the expenses that students might incur during their stay.

-The advantage of studying at a high-quality education system like that of Australia is that you have myriads of programs and courses to choose from.
-From popular courses to really niche ones, with the number of programs they have, you will be spoilt for choice.
+The advantage of studying in a high-quality education system like that of Australia, is that you have myriads of programs, from popular courses to really niche ones, to choose from.
+The number of programs offered is quite vast.

 Australia is no exception when it comes to scholarships.
-Universities over there offer more than 400 scholarships yearly to international students, with some of them covering half of the expenses, some covering only the tuition fee and multiple scholarships covering the entire studying abroad expense, including tuition, accommodation and other costs of living.
+Universities over there offer more than 400 scholarships yearly to international students, with some of them covering half of the expenses, some covering only the tuition fees.
+There are multiple scholarships that cover the entire studying abroad expense, including tuition, accommodation and other costs of living.

-To study in Australia, and in most of the English-speaking countries, international students are required to crack English proficiency tests like International English Language Testing System, also known as, IELTS, Pearson Test of English, also called PTE or Test of English as a Foreign Language, popularly known as TOEFL.
+To study in Australia, and in most of the English-speaking countries, international students are required to clear English proficiency tests like IELTS (International English Language Testing System), PTE (Pearson Test of English) or TOEFL (Test of English as a Foreign Language)

 To study in Australia, you need to apply for a student visa (subclass 500).
 Apart from that, for those sponsored by the Foreign Affairs and Defence and school sector, there is specific information.
 To acquire a visa, you are required to fulfill certain other criteria including providing genuine financial capacity data, English language requirement, health insurance, a justification for gap years (if any) among others.